 A backup offer is an offer for your property that you are ready to accept if the primary offer doesn’t make it to the close of escrow.
 Real estate transactions can fall through for a variety of reasons, so it’s better to be safe.
 Backup offers, however, can be tricky.
 It’s important to know and consider the following 4 things about backups before you accept your first one.

 1. A backup offer is as legally binding as a primary purchase agreement.

 Make sure before accepting a backup offer that it is one you will be comfortable with as is.
 The difference between a primary offer and a backup offer is that the backup offer’s contractual viability is contingent on the primary offer not going to escrow.
 Once the primary offer falls through, the backup offer becomes a legally binding contract for the transfer of your home’s ownership.

 Be polite.
 Be considerate.
 Maintaining positive relationships is very important to having a pleasant real estate experience, and ensuring future experiences are the same.
-So, if you are accepting a backup offer, make sure that both the backup home buyer and the buyer’s agent know that they are submitting a back up offer and not a primary one.
+So, if you are accepting a backup offer, make sure that both the backup home buyer and the buyer’s agent know that you have a current contract, but what they are submitting is a backup in case the primary falls through.

 If the backup buyer thinks he is the primary buyer, you will find yourself in an uncomfortable and possibly tough situation.

 Don’t be shy about accepting as many additional offers as buyers are interested in submitting.
 Anything can happen: your primary deal falls through and your backup buyer finds another house.
 By accepting as many backups as buyers are willing to submit, you can pick the best from there.

 Rank them according to your preference and let each potential buyer know where they stand on your list.
 Make sure you are always honest and upfront with every buyer you deal with.
 It will make the process of selling your house much more relaxing.

 4. They can be used as a tactic to encourage hesitant home buyers.